Addison Township, North Dakota

 Addison Township is a township in Cass County, North Dakota, United States.
 It has a population of 99 as of the 2020 census.

 History

 Addison Township was named after landowner Addison Leach.

+Geography

+Addison Township has a total area of 35.973 sqmi, all land.

+Despite officially having no water area according to the United States Census Bureau, Maple River runs through the western portion of the township.